-STRONG PRIVATE EQUITY DEAL FLOW IN VPEG3 TARGET MARKET SEGMENT
+STRONG PRIVATE EQUITY DEAL FLOW IN VPEG3'S TARGET MARKET SEGMENT

-Across the year ended 30 June 2018, there were strong levels of activity in all phases and aspects of the local private equity market.
+Across the year ended 30 June 2019, there were continued strong levels of activity in all phases and aspects of the local private equity market.

-In terms of investment opportunities, the flow of transactions remained healthy and the quality of the deals continued to be suitable to VPEG3's underlying funds.
+In terms of investment opportunities, the flow of transactions remained healthy and the quality of the deals continued to be suitable.